Wick effect: 1991 Oregon murder

-In February 1991, in woodland near Medford, Oregon, USA, two hikers came across the burning body of a female adult, lying face down in fallen leaves.
+In February 1991, in woodland near Medford, Oregon, USA, two hikers came across the burning body of a female adult identified as Roseanne Walter, lying face down in fallen leaves.
 They alerted the officials and a local deputy sheriff soon arrived.
 She had been stabbed several times in the upper regions of the chest and back.
 Both arms were spread outwards from the torso.
 The lower legs and surface of the neck showed signs of fire damage.
 The soft tissues of the right arm, torso and upper legs were consumed.
 The majority of bones of these parts retained their integrity, although friability was increased.
 Between the victim's mid-chest and knees the fleshy parts of the body were mostly destroyed.
 Crime scene personnel reported that the pelvis and spine were "not recoverable", having been reduced to a grey powder.
 Her killer had soaked the clothes and corpse in nearly a pint of barbecue starter fluid and set her on fire.
-In the well-oxygenated outdoor environment, this combination of circumstances—an immobile and clothed body with a high fat-to-muscle ratio, accelerant (lighter fluid), and artificial ignition—made it prime for the wick effect to occur.
-The murderer was arrested and made a full confession.
+In the well-oxygenated outdoor environment, this combination of circumstances, an immobile and clothed body with a high fat-to-muscle ratio, accelerant (lighter fluid), and artificial ignition, made it prime for the wick effect to occur.
+The murderer, James E. Griffin Jr. was arrested and made a full confession.
 He claimed to have set the body alight some 13 hours before it was discovered.